FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 Accessories | - | AV adapter[^4]

 !!! tip
     All iPad Pro models are much more expensive than the standard iPad.
 When using the LiveSYNC app, they are usually not worth the extra cost.
-Unless, you prefer to have a larger screen.
+Unless you prefer to have a larger screen.

     You cannot extend the storage size.
-LiveSYNC does not support memory sticks on iOS, not even those sold as iOS compatible (they only work with the manufacturer's own app).
+LiveSYNC does not support memory sticks on iOS.
+Not even those that are sold as iOS compatible (they only work with the manufacturer's own app).
 Hence, we recommend that you invest in a model with large storage capacity.

-    In most cases Wifi-only model is enough.
+    In most cases, the Wifi-only model is enough.
 Mobile LTE network can be useful if you plan to control other devices via GlobalSYNC and do not rely on Wifi availability.

 [^1]: iPhone and iPad are supported. iPod Touch and Apple TV are iOS devices but not supported.
 Apple Watch and Apple MacBook use different operating systems and are not supported.
 [^2]: iPhone 6/6+/6s/6s+/7/7+/8/8+/X/XR/XS/XS Max are supported. iPhone 2007/3G/3GS/4/4s/5/5c/5s/SE are not supported.
 See [iPhone models](https://support.apple.com/en-us/HT201296) for reference.